Trafficking Victim Work Visa

 We will use our records to check you are still here.

-You must be certified by New Zealand Police as a victim of people trafficking
+You must have made a people trafficking report, and after the report was assessed by New Zealand Police you were certified as a victim of people trafficking.

 We will check that you are certified as a victim of people trafficking.
-You do not need to provide evidence of certification when you apply.
+You must provide evidence of certification when you apply.

 We will check you meet these criteria: